More crawling doesn’t mean you’ll rank better, but if your pages aren’t crawled and indexed they aren’t going to rank at all.

 Each website will have a different crawl budget that’s made up of a few different inputs.

 Crawl demand is simply how much Google wants to crawl on your website.
 More popular pages and pages that experience significant changes will be crawled more.

-Popular pages, or those with more links to them, will generally receive priority over other pages.
+Popular pages, or those with more links and PageRank, will generally receive priority over other pages.
 Remember that Google has to prioritize your pages for crawling in some way, and links are an easy way to determine which pages on your site are more popular.
 It’s not just your site though, it’s all pages on all sites on the internet that Google has to figure out how to prioritize.

 You can use the Best by links report in Site Explorer as an indication of which pages are likely to be crawled more often.
 It also shows you when Ahrefs last crawled your pages.

 There’s also a concept of staleness.
 If Google sees that a page isn’t changing, they will crawl the page less frequently.
 For instance, if they crawl a page and see no changes after a day, they may wait three days before crawling again, ten days the next time, 30 days, 100 days, etc. There’s no actual set period they will wait between crawls, but it will become more infrequent over time.
 However, if Google sees large changes on the site as a whole or a site move, they will typically increase the crawl rate, at least temporarily.